wewightman/pycbf/README.md

  1. Calculate $\tau_{tx}$, $\tau_{rx}$, $a_{tx}$, and $a_{rx}$ for each $\vec{x}_f$
  2. Interpolate $p_{tx,rx}$ at time $t_f$.

 All beamformers in this repository achieve this point like approach using one of two approaches: A tabbed approach, and a synthetic point approach.
-As all beamformers take a pythonic class-based form, all beamforming objects are either of the class `Tabbed` or `SynthPointed`.
+As all beamformers take a pythonic class-based form, all beamforming objects are either of the class `Tabbed` or `Synthetic`.
 These approaches have been implemented and tested using compiled C kernels for both the CPU and GPU.

 ### `Tabbed` software beamforming class